brilee/modern-descartes-v2/essays/cartesian_tutor/usnco_guide.md

 The foxy: ("Fox", as in the idiom ["a fox knows many things, but a hedgehog knows one big thing](https://en.wikipedia.org/wiki/The_Hedgehog_and_the_Fox)) The chemistry "rules" you learn at the AP chemistry level are misleadingly simple -- real chemistry is a volatile mix of heuristics and modeling approaches.
 You _must_ learn to think from multiple angles, to weigh competing models, and decide which is the right approach.
 The AP Chemistry curriculum does not teach at a rigorous enough level to achieve this effect. **For parents**: I think this is the strongest reason to encourage your kid(s) to try the Chemistry olympiad in particular over the other subjects.

 The multitasking: At the national/international level, the lab tasks involve an impressive level of multitasking.
-Chemical reactions take time to finish, and the lab exams are always set so that you must always be interleaving the preparation of one reaction with the waiting on another reaction's completion.
+Chemical reactions take time to finish, and the lab exams are always set so that you must always be interleaving one task with the waiting period of another task.
+This is tremendously useful when I'm cooking and can juggle multiple dishes at the same time!
+Typically by the time dinner is ready, all the dishes and cutting boards are already clean and put away.

 # Strategies for Studying